Polymer/old-docs-site/getting-started.md

 establishes two-way data binding for published properties and provides access to the property's value using MDV's `{%raw%}{{}}{%endraw%}`.

-_Publish_ a property by listing it in the `attributes` attribute on the `<element>` tag.
+_Publish_ a property by listing it in the `attributes` attribute in your `<polymer-element>`.
 Properties declared this way are initially `null`.
 To provide a more appropriate default value, include the same property name directly in your prototype (as seen below).

 The following example defines two data-bound properties on the element, `owner` and `color`, and gives them default values: